Labyricorn/prompt-laboratory-kiroween/README.md

 ❌ Import failed: Invalid format
 ```
 **Solutions:**
-- Ensure file is valid JSON format from PromptLab export
+- Ensure file is valid JSON format from Prompt-Laboratory export
 - Check for file corruption during transfer
 - Use conflict resolution dialog for duplicate names
 - Verify all required fields are present in import data